 Since then more astronauts have boldly gone where Gagarin and Tereshkova went first, before we were born.
 Fortunately they all are well remembered, and pioneers’ legacy will always have a special place thanks to tributes, venues.
 Present and future generations will honor them and their humility, dedication, courage, resilience, determination: a sign of friendship of one for everyone.

 Every year on April 12 all around the world, the 1st human who traveled to space is given tribute with Yuri’s Night.
 Massive dedicated parties, venues, special events to celebrate the first flight in orbit around the earth.
 In 2015 Yuri’s Night received Esa astronaut Samantha Cristoforetti’s tribute while on board the International Space Station, and her visit as a special guest to a stellar venue upon her return from her 200-day world record mission in space for a female astronaut.
-The record was previously set by Nasa astronaut Sunita Williams with 195-day-mission.
-In 2017 it passes on to Nasa astronaut Peggy Whitson currently on board the ISS.
+The record was previously set by Nasa astronaut Sunita Williams, in 2017 it passes on to Nasa astronaut Peggy Whitson.
 With her 200-day-mission Cristoforetti remains the Esa astronaut with more time spent in space during a single, uninterrupted mission.
 Being among the few European female astronauts flown to space, her contributions to scientific research are valuable assets for studies on human physiology both in respect to future long duration journeys to space, as well as to earth’s curative and preventive health care.

 Thanks to communications platforms and systems, scientific and technological advancements, information available having reached unprecedent standards, societies can envision near future and future scenarios previously only imagined, part of sci-fiction stories.
 Even new tools to preserve and take care of what is allowing life on earth, and make it thrive with improved conditions, interactions and visions.